Liverpool West Derby: History

-Maxwell Fyfe, KC, MP from 1935 to 1954 (including World War II) became the highest judge in the country, the Lord Chancellor, having been the Attorney General and Solicitor General for England and Wales.
+David Maxwell Fyfe, KC, MP from 1935 to 1954 (including World War II) became the highest judge in the country, the Lord Chancellor, having been the Attorney General and Solicitor General for England and Wales.
 He helped to co-write the European Convention on Human Rights and was one of the key prosecutors at the Nuremberg Trials jointly with the (Labour-member) prosecutor Sir Hartley Shawcross.
 At this task was a "capable lawyer, efficient administrator and concerned housemaster".
 There were misgivings in some quarters as to how Fyfe would perform, cross-examination not being regarded as one of his strengths.
-However his cross-examination of Hermann Göring is one of the most noted cross-examinations in history.
-"Faced with sustained and methodical competence rather than brilliance, Goering... crumbled".
+However his cross-examination of Hermann Goering is one of the most noted cross-examinations in history.
+Tusa noted "Faced with sustained and methodical competence rather than brilliance, Goering...crumbled".